arcb01/g-narrator/README.md

-# Gaming Narrator
-## A screen reading tool for videogames
+# A screen reading tool for videogames
 ---

 In many videogames, the use of the mouse for controlling the camera is often used.
 On the other hand, the magnifier app which makes the elements on the screen appear larger, also makes use of the movement of the mouse to move arround the screen.
 These two behaviours collide between each oder if they wanna be performed simultaniously.
 In other words, while playing a videogame one is not able to use the magnifier app and mouve the mouse around the screen.